jimvb55/docker-bamboo-agent-base/README.md

 # 📋 Overview

-Based on: `git clone --recursive https://github.com/jimvb55/docker-bamboo-agent-base.git`
+Based on repo: `git clone --recursive https://bitbucket.org/atlassian-docker/docker-bamboo-agent-base.git`

 This Docker container repo makes it easy to get a Bamboo Remote Agent up and running.
 It is intended to be used as a base to build from, and comes with the following capabilities: